illumio/illumio.core/.github/ISSUE_TEMPLATE/Custom.md

 ---
 name: Help request
-about: Help with the 'illumio.illumio' Ansible collection
+about: Help with the 'illumio.core' Ansible collection
 ---

 <!-- Provide the details of your request -->